 You need to make it very easy for potential clients to get in touch, and that almost certainly means including your email address.
-Don't just have a contact form: some people don't like using them, and it's all too possible for them to break!
-It's fine to have the form, but include your email address too.
+Don't just have a contact form: some people don't like using them, and they can be unreliable.
+It's fine to have the form if you want, but include your email address too.